Common Stressful Environments For Children

 For example, children placed within a classroom composed of 20 students had demonstrated higher cortisol levels that were sustained throughout the day as opposed to children placed in a classroom of about 10 students.

 The quality of relationships with teachers also creates a stressful environment for children.
 Children who have a clingy relationship with their teachers also sustained a high level of cortisol from morning to afternoon.
-Furthermore, children in a conflicted relationship with their teachers due to negative perceptions had cortisol boost during their one-on-one sessions or personal encounter.
+Those who are in a conflicted relationship with their teachers have cortisol boost during their one-on-one sessions or personal encounters.

 Social and Economic Status